 - Software Engineering Ethics and Policy

-- Strategic automation, renewable energy expansion, and sustainability are becoming a major innovation driver.
+- Strategic automation, renewable energy expansion, and sustainability as a major innovation driver

 - Disruptive technologies and redefining the way we interact with machines.

-Innovation by women increasingly took center stage in 2019, as more companies founded by women reached “unicorn” status — companies valued at one billion dollars — than any time in the past.
-We have become more aware of the ways in which much of our tech and products are designed with “coded patriarchy” — the assumption of a male default and exclusion of women and underrepresented perspectives in design, business, media, and technology.
-Women have been at the forefront of driving change, through innovation, investment, organizing, and impact.
+Innovation by women continued to attract attention through 2019 and 2020, with more companies founded by women reaching “unicorn” status – companies valued at one billion dollars – than any time in the past.
+At the same time, the Covid-19 pandemic has disproportionately impacted working mothers and female entrepreneurs (in the USA alone, 4 x as many women left the workforce to take care of children as compared to men in September 2020).
+As such it is more important than ever to keep raising awareness of the ways in which much of our everyday lives and products surrounding us are designed with “coded patriarchy” – the assumption of a male default and exclusion of women and underrepresented perspectives in design, business, media, and technology.

-Tech for Women track was launched at GHC 18 and expanded in 2019.
-It brought together tech makers, policy makers and philanthropists to highlight innovations and programs developed by women, for women.
-We are excited to make it even stronger in 2020!
+Tech for Women track was launched in 2018 and has since expanded.
+In 2020, it brought together tech makers, policymakers, and philanthropists to highlight innovations and programs developed by women, for women.
+We are excited to make it even stronger in 2021 and celebrate the women at the forefront of driving change, through innovation, investment, organizing, and impact!
 We are looking for submissions focused on:

 - Investments and VC Funding: the rise of funding to women-led businesses and initiatives to address systemic barriers to advancement and parity.

-We are calling for submissions that discuss technical advancements, social and ethical impact, VR/AR/MR hardware and software, ergonomics, design strategies, novel applications, and multidisciplinary work of VR/AR/MR in diverse fields ranging from entertainment to health to education on a wide range of topics mentioned below.
+We are calling for submissions that discuss technical advancements, social and ethical impact, VR/AR/MR hardware and software, ergonomics, design strategies, novel applications, user experience, and multidisciplinary topics relating to VR/AR/MR.

 Applications/Case studies of VR/AR/MR